 Pollsters say that while there were errors in 2016, they were much smaller than most people think.
 On the national level, that’s largely true.
 Democrat Hillary Clinton was shown with a small lead in national polls leading up to Election Day, and did in fact receive almost 3 million more votes across the country than Trump.

 But in key swing states, pollsters underestimated the enthusiasm for Trump among white working-class voters, for example.
 They say they have worked hard to avoid making that same mistake.

-Reed also dismissed the importance of a growing number of evangelical and anti-abortion groups supporting Democrat Joe Biden and opposing Trump, such as Pro-Life Evangelicals for Trump, Not Our Faith PAC, Christians Against Trumpism and Political Extremism, and several others.
+Reed also dismissed reports of a growing number of evangelical and anti-abortion groups supporting Democrat Joe Biden and opposing Trump, such as Pro-Life Evangelicals for Trump, Not Our Faith PAC, Christians Against Trumpism and Political Extremism and several others.

 “Unless they’ve put robust funding behind this, $25 million or more would be the minimum, they’re not going to be able to move the needle,” Reed said.

 As recently as August, Trump had actually improved his standing with evangelicals, to 83 percent, although more recent polling by the Pew Research Center showed it had slipped somewhat, to 78.
 Even a small falloff in evangelical support could have a major effect on Trump’s reelection prospects.